sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ## Static Application Security Testing (SAST)

 SAST techniques aim to find security bugs without running the application.
-They can find bugs that can be observed in the source code and for which _signatures_ can be made, e.g. SQL Injection and basic Cross-Site Scripting. _SpotBugs_, _FindSecBugs_ and _Coverity_ are static analysis tools specially meant to test security problems in applications.
+They can find bugs that can be observed in the source code and for which _signatures_ can be made, e.g. SQL Injection and basic Cross-Site Scripting. _SpotBugs_, _FindSecBugs_, and _Coverity_ are static analysis tools specially meant to test security problems in applications.

 SAST is not only limited to code checking &mdash; it includes any approach that does not require running the SUT.
 For example, **Risk-based testing**  is a business-level process where we model the worst-case scenarios (or abuse cases) using threat modelling.
 An application is tested against the generated abuse cases to check its resilience against them. *Risk-based testing can be done both statically and dynamically.*